Back

 Some regrouping is needed to do this subtraction.

-This means we have 325 left over, or remaining.
-This isn’t enough to make a group of 435 so we place a decimal point and another zero in the dividend and bring it down.
+This means you have 325 left over, or remaining.
+This isn’t enough to make a group of 435 so you place a decimal point and another zero in the dividend and bring it down.

 This is the same as the previous image except there is now point 0 added to the right hand side of the original number 2500.
 There is also an arrow pointing directly down from this new 0 pointing to a new zero written to the right of the number 325 making the new number at the bottom of the rows 3250.

-We now can find the number of times 435 goes into 3250.
-Again, we use the guessing method.
+Now find the number of times 435 goes into 3250.
+Again, use the guessing method.

 Guess #1: 7